Mats Rombaut: Rombaut

 In 2013, Rombaut launched his namesake footwear brand, Rombaut.
 The label uses materials including Piñatex (a textile made from pineapple leaves), biodegradable plastics, and recycled fabrics.
 The brand's products have featured unconventional shapes and silhouettes.

 The 2020 collection “Dysmorphia” included sneaker-heel hybrids and was presented alongside a performance on climate change during Paris Fashion Week.
 In 2021, Rombaut collaborated with Brazilian footwear brand Melissa to reinterpret jelly sandals using bio-based and recycled materials.

 Puma collaboration

 In 2025, Rombaut collaborated with sportswear company PUMA on a capsule collection titled "Levitation."
 The line included footwear designs featuring aerodynamic forms and materials with reduced environmental impact.

-YEEZY
+Yeezy

-In 2024, Rombaut joined the fashion brand YEEZY as head of footwear.
+In 2024, Rombaut joined the fashion brand Yeezy as head of footwear.
 He contributed to the design of new models such as the SL-01 clog, SL-02 low-top sneaker, and SL-03 rubber boot.
 The products were designed and released on an accelerated timeline and priced to be accessible to a wide audience.
 Rombaut also worked on supply chain and production processes in China before departing the company in early 2025.